List of Midsomer Murders characters: The Barnabys and their families

-DCI John Barnaby

 Detective Chief Inspector John Barnaby (Neil Dudgeon) (guest: series 13; main: series 14–present)—Barnaby transferred from Brighton to Midsomer's Causton CID to replace his older cousin, Chief Inspector Tom Barnaby, when Barnaby retired.
 Son of Ned Barnaby, he has a degree in Psychology from Durham University, which earned him some ribbing from DS Jones when he first arrived; however, despite a rocky start, the two make a formidable team.
 Barnaby lives in a large country cottage with his wife Sarah, daughter Betty, and their dog Sykes (later Paddy).
 He first makes a guest appearance in the series 13 episode, "The Sword of Guillaume" before taking over in the series 14 premiere, "Death in the Slow Lane."
 Dudgeon actually made his first appearance on the show not as John Barnaby, but as womanising gardener Daniel Bolt in the series 4 opener "Garden of Death".

-Sarah Barnaby

 Sarah Barnaby (Fiona Dolman) (series 14–present)—John Barnaby's wife is the headmistress of a local secondary school.
 As she has a full-time career of her own (unlike Joyce), she does not figure as much in her husband's cases; and they don't have any children (until the end of the sixteenth series), although you may consider Sykes, their dog, as their child.
 They have a loving marriage and celebrated their fifteen-year anniversary in "Schooled for murder".
 Throughout the sixteenth series Sarah is pregnant and in the last episode of the series she gives birth to their first child, a daughter, called Betty.